 - Calories and nutritional values vary based on recipe.

-Real, human-grade beef, pork, or turkey (chicken too for non-allergic dogs) are the main ingredients (depending on which recipe you choose) in this all-natural dog food.
-It is supplemented with vegetables, along with high levels of vitamins and nutrients to ensure your pup’s overall health and well-being.
+Natural, human-grade beef, pork, or turkey (chicken, too, for non-allergic dogs) are the main ingredients (depending on which recipe you choose) in this all-natural dog food.
+It is supplemented with vegetables and high levels of vitamins and nutrients to ensure your pup’s overall health and well-being.